schlpbch/astro-guild42/src/content/blog/zero-trust-with-hashicorp.md

 ![Zero Trust with HashiCorp's Armon Dadgar](@assets/images/armon-dadgar.webp)

 [Armon Dadgar](https://www.linkedin.com/in/armon-dadgar/) is one of the Co-founders and CTO of HashiCorp.
 He has a passion for security and distributed systems and applies those to the world of DevOps tooling and cloud infrastructure.
 As a former engineer, he has worked on the design and implementation of many of the core HashiCorp products.
 He has been named to the Forbes and Inc 30-under-30 lists for transforming enterprise technology.
 He studied computer science at the University of Washington, where he met his Co-founder [Mitchell Hashimoto](https://www.linkedin.com/in/mitchellh/).

-## Organizational Remarks

-The event will take place in the restaurant [Hotel Bern](https://www.hotelbern.ch/) in Bern.

-Thanks to our speakers, sponsors and patrons, the lecture is free of charge!

-_Want to turn this Meetup into a full 2-day cloud native experience without leaving Bern?
-Then be sure to register for [cloudnativeday.ch](https://cloudnativeday.ch/) organized by our friends at [bernerit.rocks!](https://bernerit.rocks/)_